simGeek/Project-Air-Quality-Index-Calculator/README.md

 🔹After downloading the model, save it inside 'ds_models'

-🔹Make sure to save all the changes by saving each modified file side by side.
+🔹Make sure to save all the changes by saving each modified file side by side (ctrl + s).

 🔹Run 'python manage.py migrate' in the VS Code terminal